Job Description: Lead Veterinarian

 - Intermediate level computer knowledge and Microsoft Office skills.

-- Must be able to remain calm and give clear directions in an emergency situation.
+- Must be able to remain calm, make sound decisions and provide clear direction in crisis situations.

 - Must have a valid driver’s license.